bp2008/GofancoHDMI/README.md

 ## Installation

 Download from [the releases tab](https://github.com/bp2008/GofancoHDMI/releases) and extract to a directory of your choosing.
 Run the exe.
-Click "Update Settings File" and edit the `httpPort` and `matrixHost` settings to suit your needs.
+Click "Update Settings File".
+The settings file will open if you have a file association for `.cfg` files, otherwise click "Open Data Folder" and open `Settings.cfg` in your favorite text editor.
+Edit the `httpPort` and `matrixHost` settings to suit your needs.
 Then click "Install Service".
 The service will then start automatically with Windows, but you can click "Start Service" to get it running now.
 Finally, open `http://127.0.0.1:80/` in your web browser, replacing the port number if necessary.

 ## Building From Source